 Some of our findings include:

-Congratulations to Steven Saltzman, MD, our chief medical officer, and Aamir Ali, MD and Michael Weinstein, MD, two of our referring gastroenterologists from Capital Digestive Care, who were selected to present our clinical research about increased risk for adverse respiratory outcomes during "double procedures" at the American College of Gastroenterologists annual conference in San Antonio.
+Congratulations to Steven Saltzman, MD, our chief medical officer, and Aamir Ali, MD and Micheal Weinstein, MD (now retired) two of our referring gastroenterologists from Capital Digestive Care, who were selected to present our clinical research about increased risk for adverse respiratory outcomes during "double procedures" at the American College of Gastroenterologists annual conference in San Antonio.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.